Package 'firatheme'

 library(ggplot2)

-ggplot(mtcars, aes(x = mpg*0.43, y = wt*0.4535924, colour = factor(cyl))) +
+ggplot(mtcars, aes(x = mpg * 0.43, y = wt * 0.4535924, colour = factor(cyl))) +

 geom_point(size = 2) +

-labs(title = "Car weight vs efficiency",
+title = "Car weight vs efficiency",

 subtitle = "Using sensible metrics",